codeship/shipyard/styleguide/components/alerts.md

 ---

 ### Timed Alerts
-<p class="text-light margin-bottom-sm">Useful when you want to display an alert for a pretedermined amount of time.</p>
+Useful when you want to display an alert for a predetermined amount of time.
+{: .section-description }

 {% alert :success, :dismissible, id: 'timed-alert-5s', class: 'alert-closed' %}
   Ten other people are also viewing tickets for <a href="#">this flight</a>.